 Outside hitter Allison Jacobs on the serve.
 Miguel Mejia/Miguel Mejia Photography

-Things got tense in the fourth set, the entire set was extremely tight.
+Things got tense in the fourth set.
 Jacobs started it off with a kill, and Sandbothe immediately followed a block with a kill.
-The Mojo took an early 4-0 lead, but the Valkyries fought back.
-The Mojo tied it up nine times, the first with a back-and-forth pattern that happened throughout the set.
-Lewis and Jacobs had a kill and an ace, respectively, but the Valkyries won key points.
-As the Mojo began to get closer, the rallies got longer.
+The Mojo took an early 4-0 lead, but the Valkyries fought back to take the lead 7-6.
+The Mojo tied the score nine times but never led late in the set.
+As the Mojo closed in toward the end of the game, the rallies got longer.
 Although down 19-15, they managed to tie the game at 21-21 and then 22-22.
 San Diego saved a set point, but the Valkyries ultimately won the set 25-23.

 The fifth and final set was a nail-biter, with San Diego taking a 6-1 lead.
-Loberg had a kill in the middle of the net, and Lewis ended an amazing rally point with a kill.
-As the set went on, the Valkyries came close but San Diego was able to hold them off.
+Loberg had a kill in the middle of the net, and Lewis ended a long rally with a kill.
+As the set went on, the Valkyries closed the gap to one at 11-10, but San Diego was able to hold them off.
 A service error from Orlando had the crowd back on their feet and the score 14-12.
 The Mojo then won the fifth set 15-13 with a Loberg kill.

 Jacobs was San Diego’s top scorer with 16 points and 27 attacks, and 44% kill rate.
 Sandbothe had 12 points, 15 attacks, and 40% kill rate.
 Venegas had 17 digs, and Loberg had 20.
 Setter Marlie Monserez had 18 digs and 43 assists.